emily-zuo-2025/cs224n_2024/assignment1/student/README.md

 ## 1. Create an environment with dependencies specified in env.yml:
     conda env create -f env.yml

+## 2. Initialize conda (if you haven't already):
+    conda init zsh

+Then close and reopen your terminal, or run:

+    source ~/.zshrc

-## 2. Activate the new environment:
+## 3. Activate the new environment:
     conda activate cs224n

 ## 3. Inside the new environment, install IPython kernel so we can use this environment in jupyter notebook: